 Whether you’re an endurance athlete looking for something to drink post-workout or a service officer trying to replenish electrolyte levels and fluid imbalance caused by dehydration in the field, DripDrop ORS is the best choice.
 It’s the go-to choice for wildland firefighters, military soldiers, and athletes across the globe.

 Thinking about trying an ORS, but not sure you’re ready to commit?
 Sign up for our convenient trial to get a taste of dehydration relief.
-When you discover the great taste of DripDrop ORS and decide to make it part of your dehydration prevention and treatment protocols, you can join our Subscribe & Save subscription program for flexibility and value.
+When you discover the great taste of DripDrop ORS and decide to make it part of your dehydration remedy protocol, you can join our Subscribe & Save subscription program for flexibility and value.